Antoine Pinay

-Antoine Pinay ([ɑ̃twan pinɛ]; 30 December 1891 – 13 December 1994) was a French conservative politician who served as Prime Minister of France from 1952 to 1953.
+Antoine Pinay ([ɑ̃twan pinɛ]; 30 December 1891 – 13 December 1994) was a French conservative politician who served as Prime Minister of France from 1952 to 1953 and French Foreign Minister from 1955 to 1956.

 Life

 Antoine Pinay was born on 30 December 1891 in Saint-Symphorien-sur-Coise.
 He was a child of Claude Pinay (5 July 1852 – 4 March 1919), and his wife, Marie Antoinette Besson (10 October 1861 – 23 November 1936).

 On 25 April 1917, Pinay married Marguerite Fouletier (3 June 1895 – 3 December 1970) and had two daughters and one son, Geneviève (1918–2017), Odette (1920–2015), and Pierre (1922–1964).

 As a young man, Pinay fought in World War I and injured his arm so that it was paralyzed for the rest of his life.

 After the war, he managed a small business and in 1929 he was elected mayor of Saint-Chamond, Loire.

 He was elected to the Chamber of Deputies in 1936, running as an independent candidate opposed to the Popular Front.
 In 1938 he was elected to the Senate, where he joined the Independent Radicals.
 On 10 July 1940 he voted to give the Cabinet presided over by Marshal Philippe Pétain authority to draw up a new constitution, effectively ending the French Third Republic and establishing Vichy France.
 In 1941, Antoine Pinay was appointed to the Conseil National of the Vichy regime.
 He was also awarded the Order of the Francisque.
 During the occupation, Antoine Pinay remained mayor of Saint-Chamond, although he had been urged by General Georges to move to Algiers, in order to better protect the residents of this city.
 Pinay resigned from the Conseil National within a few months and refused any official position with the Vichy regime, such as the préfecture de l'Hérault offered by Laval.
 He also gave several hundreds of identity papers to help Jews and members of the Resistance flee from France to Algiers or Switzerland.
 An official commission in 1946 recognized his long lasting opposition to the Nazis and the help he gave to the Resistance and released him without charge.